hykes/CodeGen/README.md

 * Clone the project, and open with IDEA (Community).
 * Modify module type in `.idea/CodeGen.iml` from `JAVA_MODULE` to `PLUGIN_MODULE`.
 * Change the project's module compile output path to `/XXX/XXX/CodeGen/out` in `Project Structure -> Modules -> CodeGen -> paths`.
 You can also modify the Plugin Deployment `plugin.xml path`.
-* Add dependencies to project
+* Add dependencies to project, set the scope to provided
   ```
   Idea.App/Contents/plugins/DatabaseTools/lib/database-impl.jar
   Idea.App/Contents/plugins/DatabaseTools/lib/database-openapi.jar